michal16295/tic_tac_toe/README.md

 # General Architecture

-All of the game logic was calculated on the server.
+All of the game logic was calculated on the server<br />.
-The client sends to the server his step (i,j), and the server returns a whole board with his step.
-The reason for this implementation is to prevent cheating.
+The client sends to the server his step (i,j), and the server returns a whole board with his step.<br /> The reason for this implementation is to prevent cheating.

 ## Client side:
 All of the client's logic is separated from the ui, and implemented using Context.